nallagondu/production_ed/old_week1_app_router/day3.part2.md

 ## Step 3: Update Your Product Page

-Since we're using Pages Router with client-side components, we need to protect our product route with the subscription check.
+Since we're using App Router with client-side components, we need to protect our product route with the subscription check.

-Update `pages/product.tsx`:
+Update `app/product/page.tsx`:

 ```typescript
 "use client"